sodiqdevpython/online_research_website_for_university_students_also_teachers/README.md

 # In English language
+This project is useful for university students, for example, you are a student, you and your teacher can search together, collect data, change them synchronously, update and add data to each other.
+Sorry for not paying attention to the visual design :)

 Installation
 1. You can clone from this option
 2. You install a virtual environment through python -m venv env